 We have also developed Best Practice Guidelines for Engaging Fathers, a comprehensive resource to support this training program.
 Download the guidelines here.

 The training has been developed by a team of psychologists and researchers at the University of Sydney.
 The training is part of the Like Father Like Son project, which is proudly funded by the Movember Foundation.
 Find out more about the project.

 This program focuses on general engagement strategies for fathers.
 This program does not address techniques on how to manage specific issues such as domestic violence, substance use, and significant mental health issues.
 If you are interested in finding out more about how to manage these issues, please find a specialised training program that focuses on these specific topics.

 The training is designed for:

-Research was conducted with 589 participants in face-to-face and online practitioner training.
+Research was conducted with 589 participants in face-to-face and online practitioner training in Australia.
 The aim was to examine the effectiveness of father engagement training for practitioners who deliver parenting interventions.